Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Depending on the length of your trip

-If you are going to be in New York for 5 days or more, you have plenty of time to consider the option of taking one of the best tours from New York.
+If you are going to be in New York for 5 days or more, you have enough time to consider the option of taking one of the best tours from New York.
 Spending the day out of the chaos and lights of Manhattan and into a very unique natural setting will bring you back to New York with more energy to continue enjoying the city.

 On the other hand, if you are short on time during your trip and, for example, you are going to be in New York for 3 days or less, subtracting a day from New York might leave you without seeing or enjoying some of its neighborhoods or must-see attractions.
 In that case it would not be worth visiting the Falls.

 If it is your first time in New York and you want to enjoy the city to the fullest, you will probably prefer to stay in the Big Apple for as long as possible, as there are many things to discover.
-In that case, it may not be worth leaving New York to embark on a full-day excursion, especially if, as mentioned above, you don't have much time in the city.
+In that case, it may not be worth leaving New York to embark on a full-day excursion, especially if, as I mentioned above, you don't have much time in the city.

 The scenery you are going to see in Niagara Falls is spectacular (in fact I had already been to Iguazu Falls and I found the Niagara excursion equally spectacular).
 The road is not heavy, because you will be seeing a lot of landscapes along the way.
 Besides, in my case the jet lag worked its magic and I slept practically all the way back, so I can say that I almost didn't even notice it!